Inside Sales: 7 Steps to Help Build an Effective Inside Sales ProcessGraham Richardson

 Defining your sales process is crucial in helping your businesses grow.
 By eliminating much of the guesswork of managing leads and customers, businesses can benefit massively from a clearly defined sales process.

-You may only need 3 or 4 key steps in your actual sales process (for example, Prospecting, Contact, Needs Analysis, Offer), but the process of defining your buyer personas,etc, all have an impact on how efficient your sales process is, as well as how qualified the leads in your funnel are.
+You may only need 3 or 4 key steps in your actual sales process (for example, Prospecting, Contact, Needs Analysis, Offer), but the process of defining your buyer personas, creating an effective pipeline etc, all have an impact on how efficient your sales process is, as well as how qualified the leads in your funnel are.

 To learn more about how many steps may be needed for your sales process, check out our blog post on; How to Create a Sales Process.